 The Community Social Services/Substance Abuse Certificate of Achievement program is designed to prepare students for employment in entry-level paraprofessional positions providing counseling, case management, crisis management, and relapse prevention services to substance abuse clients.
 The program also offers further training for persons already employed in the field.
-The program requirements

-To qualify for the Certificate of Achievement in Community Social Services/Substance, students must satisfactorily complete the Major course requirements.
+The program requirements comply with CAADE (California Association on Alcohol and Drug Education) guidelines.
+Community Social Services/Substance Abuse is offered both for the Associate degree and the certificate.
+To qualify for the Certificate of Achievement in Community Social Services/Substance, students must satisfactorily complete the Major course